 If our new alert is triggered, then events related to that alert will be listed in the Alerts Dashboard (choose Alerts from the portal’s navbar).
 Here’s a look at how these events will appear:

 As described above, the querying and alerting capabilities of Kentik Detect are extraordinarily precise and flexible, enabling customers to quickly find activity of interest on their networks.
-If you’re not already experiencing Kentik Detect’s powerful NetFlow analysis visibility on your own network, you can sign up for a free trial by clicking the “Get Started” button at the upper right.
+If you’re not already experiencing Kentik Detect’s powerful NetFlow analysis visibility on your own network, request a demo or start a free trial today.